How The Next Generation Of Fashion Trailblazers Is Advocating For A Size-Inclusive Future

 Advertisement

-As Hariri-Kia points out, tokenization remains an issue in fashion.
+As Hariri-Kia points out, tokenisation remains an issue in fashion.
 Only 51 plus-size models (or 5.09% of total castings) were used at New York Fashion Week in February 2022, according to The Fashion Spot.
 Of that number, many designers still use one curve model per runway show.
-All to say: The journey to normalization is far from complete.
+All to say: The journey to normalisation is far from complete.

 “Fat should just be fat in the same way thin is just thin,” Hariri-Kia says.
 “Beauty comes within the values someone has, not with the way you look.”